mjeff7/stockcooler/README.md

-# fcc-dynamicwebapps-stock
+# Stock Cooler (fcc-dynamicwebapps-stock)

 Plot historical quotes of stock symbols interactively and collaboratively.
 Visitors who come to this app will see the same symbols and share comments with each other.
 Try it live [here](http://fcc-project-platform.herokuapp.com/stock/).

-This project is part of FreeCodeCamp curriculuma and completes the [*Chart the Stock Market* project](https://www.freecodecamp.com/challenges/chart-the-stock-market).
+This project is part of FreeCodeCamp curriculum and completes the [*Chart the Stock Market* project](https://www.freecodecamp.com/challenges/chart-the-stock-market).

 ## Project layout